roylejw/AGRF-Pacbio-scripts/README.md

 Simply clone in this repo and run job #4.
 If these are non-complex batches, answer 'no' to the NB classification question.
 If these are all complex, answer yes and it will skip the Naive-Bayes classification step.

+Note: Right now the AWS CLI is not configured with the most up-to-date keys, so AWS Batch will not run. **Please see me for correct keys before running - this is temporary until I have time to fix the image.**

   ```sh
   bash AGRF-Pacbio-scripts/master.sh